BPJandree/GOSTlibs/TUTORIAL.md

 # Building your R package

-Once you have the R code with your function and documentaion in place, we can build and load your package into your R environment.
+Once you have the R code with your function and documentation in place, we can build and load your package into your R environment.
 Go to the right upper panel in R studio and click Build an Reload under the build tab.

-Because we have told Rstudio to use roxygen to build documentaion, R studio will create several documentation filed.
+Because we have told Rstudio to use roxygen to build documentation, R studio will create several documentation filed.
 If you want to rebuild the documentation without rebuilding and reloading your package, you can use:

 ```
 devtools::document()